 - A completed request form.
-Some types of requests do not have an official form, so this is not always required.
+Some types of requests have an official form and others do not, so a letter is used instead.
 Requests need to spell out the specific alternatives requirements or badges that are being requested.
-There are no general waivers to be granted for these. - A letter from a parent, guardian, or Scout petitioning the Scout council for the exception.
+There are no general waivers to be granted for these. - A letter from a parent, guardian, or Scout petitioning the Scout's council for the exception.
 The letter needs to describe the disability in some detail so the reviewer understands the nature and severity of the disability, and how long the disability may last. - A supporting letter from the unit leader that endorses the request for an exception.
 This is a place for the unit leader to put the Scout's disabilities into a Scouting context and further explain how the Scout's disabilities interfere with advancement tasks. - A letter of explanation from the Scout directly (when possible).
 It is good for the Scout to be his or her own advocate in this process, and it is good for the reviewer to get the Scout's perspective on the disabilities in his or her own words. - A completed medical form, or more precisely, the BSA Annual Health and Medical Record form.
-Parts A, B, and C need to be completed just as if the Scout was going to summer camp.
-This establishes that the Scout is healthy enough to participate in Scouting and is primarily used in this process for people who remain or become Scouts at an advanced age.
+Parts A, B1, B2, and C need to be completed just as if the Scout was going to summer camp.
+This establishes that the Scout is healthy enough to participate in Scouting and is primarily used for people who remain or become Scouts at an advanced age.
 There is not enough detail on this form to explain a disability. - A written statement from a qualified health professional.
 This is not always a medical doctor.
 Depending on the nature of the disability, the appropriate professional might be a physician, neurologist, psychiatrist, psychologist, speech therapist, special education diagnostician, or special education administrator.
-The statement needs to explain the disability and the Scout's capabilities and limitations.
+In essence the health professional certifies that the regular requirement cannot be done and that the proposed alternative can be done.
+More specifically, the statement needs to explain the disability and the Scout's capabilities and limitations.
 It needs to explain whether the limitations are permanent, or if not, how long they can be expected to prevent the Scout from fulfilling the typical requirements.
-The health professional should be shown what alternatives are being requested, to assure that there is no medical/health obstacle to completing the alternatives if they are approved by BSA. - Copies of existing plans for treatment or accommodations are not mandatory, but can help the reviewers get a better picture of the Scout.
+The health professional should be shown what alternatives are being requested, to assure that there is no medical/health obstacle to completing the alternatives if they are approved by BSA.

+• Copies of existing plans for treatment, accommodations, or modifications are not mandatory, but can help the reviewers get a better picture of the Scout.
 For example, an Individualized Education Plan (IEP) or 504 plan from the Scout's school can provide extra information.
 Diagnostic test results, treatment summaries, and reports from health professionals can help.
-It is important to recognize that these documents are generally confidential in one way or another.
+It is important to recognize that these documents are generally confidential.
 It is the parent or guardian's choice whether or not to disclose them and these documents should not be copied, distributed, or permanently archived by anyone in the review process.
 They are to be returned once the review is complete.